Biskop256/IoT-desktop/README.md

 - Go to Tools > Options > Interpreter and choose "MicroPython (RP2040)".
 Click "Ok" and Thonny will try to automatically find the port after which you're connected to the Pico W.

 ### Uploading the code
-Download the .py files in this repository.
-If you're connected to the Pico W in yhonny, you'll see it in the file explorer panel on the left in Thonny.
+Download the `.py` files in this repository.
+If you're connected to the Pico W in Thonny, you'll see it in the file explorer panel on the left in Thonny.
 Do the following:
 - Open the code files in Thonny and choose Files > Save As
 - Pick the Pico W in order to upload it
 - The file simple.py is not written by me, but it's a library for MicroPython which didn't work for me with this interpreter.
 If the same is true for you, you'll need to create a directory "umqtt" in the Pico W and upload simple.py to it.